 When will The Politician season 2 be on Netflix?

-As yet, we don’t know, but it’s definitely coming.
+Season two will be released on Friday, June 19.
 Netflix ordered two seasons of the teen drama right off the bat which is almost unheard of for the streaming giant.
 Obviously, when you’ve got the pedigree Ryan Murphy has, you can get pretty much whatever you want.

 What’s going to happen in The Politician season 2?